 To incorporate the development of language arts skills:

-- Ask your students to write a paper explaining what happens when someone jumps.
-Have them research muscular strength and biomechanics, then compare human jump performance to that of several animals.
+- Ask your pupils to write a short explanation explaining what happens when someone jumps.
+Have them research muscular strength and biomechanics, then compare human jump performance to that of different animals.

-- Have your students investigate a robot prototype that can jump, then write a paper describing how its engineers have tried to replicate muscular impulse.
+- Have your pupils investigate a robot prototype that can jump, then write an essay describing how its engineers have tried to replicate muscular impulse.